shehreendheda/katacoda-scenarios/continuous-profiling/step3.md

 You navigate to APM in Datadog to investigate the trace data for requesting movie credits for all movies with _Jurassic_ in their title and determine how to improve performance of the service.

-1. Click the `curl` command below to query for this information, or copy, paste, and run the command in the **Terminal** tab:
+1. Click the `curl` command below to query for this information, or copy, paste, and run the command in the **Terminal** tab.
+Click the command two or three more times to generate multiple traces.

   `time curl http://localhost:8081/credits?q=jurassic | jq`{{execute T1}}